Preventive Maintenance: Systematic, Conditional-Based & Forecast

 Preventive maintenance is planned technical maintenance, performed regularly at predetermined intervals or according to prescribed criteria on a piece of equipment.
 The main goal of preventive maintenance is to minimize the likelihood of a machine’s failing.
-There are three types of preventive maintenance: systematic, condition-based and forecast.
+There are three types of PM: systematic, condition-based and forecast.

 The systematic preventive maintenance is of critical importance for the control of the first stages of degradation on a piece of equipment.
 It is performed at predetermined time intervals or according to a number of units of use, without controlling the general condition of the machine: for example, a specific component of a vehicle’s engine is changed every 3500 miles.